TomasGadea/TomasGadea/README.md

 🏃‍♂️ Hobbies I love to do:
 * Running 🏃‍♂️ (10k, 20k, 21k, 42k 🏅)
-* Basketball player in the Catalan League 🏀 (2008 - 2024)
+* Competitive basketball player in the Catalan League 🏀 (2008 - 2024)
 * Road cycling 🚴
+* Chess ♟️

 🙌 Get in Touch:
 * [LinkedIn](https://www.linkedin.com/in/tomas-gadea/)